Mail: How Do I Switch To A Career In Software?

 1) Address your weaknesses

 Did you get passed over due to lack of experience?
 Look for ways to expand your skillset in the particular technology you're interested in.
 Perhaps it's setting up a personal server at home to work with SQL databases.
 Or making an HTML5 snake game that involves graphics and game logic.
-Whatever it is, nothing beats hands-on experience.
+Hands-on experience is invaluable.

 2) Start a portfolio